Our school is:

 The use of open and closed questioning is vital to teaching and learning.
 Questions are used to assess children’s starting points, to deepen understanding and to check children’s progress.

 A range of question types should be used from literal to higher order.
-Children must always be given thinking time and a range of strategies are employed in this school to facilitate a ‘no hands up’ approach: talk partners, think-pair-share, lollipop stick replies.
-We teach children how to raise their own questions and how to use a range of techniques to find the answers to questions which have been posed.
+Children must always be given thinking time and a range of strategies are employed in this school to facilitate a ‘no hands up’ approach: talk partners, think-pair-share, word wave, countdown timer.
+We teach children how to raise their own questions and how to use a range of techniques to find the answers to questions that have been posed.

 We recognise multiple intelligences and differing learning styles by providing a range of opportunities for pupils to demonstrate their understanding.
 These include opportunities for pupils to communicate ideas through speaking and listening, writing, story mapping, music, drama, ICT, art, investigation and problem solving, research and finding out, asking and answering questions, creative activities, debates, role-plays, oral presentations and designing and making things.